Isha-1708/Isha-1708/README.md

 - 📫 How to reach me **ishatadas02@gmail.com**

-- ⚡ Fun fact is I want to work for "Apple"
+- ⚡ Fun fact is I want to work for "Mercari"

 <h3 align="left">Connect with me:</h3>
 <p align="left">